I'm Honey!

 I had some background in training and development, and I’d reviewed the training material; I felt like I could do a good job for Laura.
 At the same time, I had already spent nearly three years preparing for my new life beyond the classroom and was eager to start a new chapter.

 I didn’t want to disappoint a friend—especially if she really needed my help.
 But I wasn’t completely comfortable committing to her project and waffled a bit on my decision.
-It wasn’t until I carefully assessed why I was feeling conflicted that I could finally communicate an honest and appropriate response.
+The thought of taking on this responsibility made me pause and reflect on what I truly wanted at that moment.
+It wasn’t until I carefully assessed why I was feeling conflicted and took the time to ask yourself before saying yes that I could finally communicate an honest and appropriate response.

 Why We Say “Yes” When We Want to Say “No”